radubotanel99/MyBooks/README.md

 6. Use the category feature to organize your books into different categories.

-7. Track the borrowing status of books to know if they are borrowed or available.
+7. Track the lent status of books to know if they are lent to somebody or available.

 8. Enjoy managing your book library with ease using the My Book Library App!